 People tend to forget about Sligo and that’s a real shame.
 The county that’s tucked up beyond the most touristy parts of the Wild Atlantic Way, can seem somewhat out of reach to those doing a whirlwind trip of Ireland.

 But after experiencing the flavour of this great county, we’re dying to come back already.

-To kick things off, our press group started in Dublin where they were greeted by pianist Kieran Quinn in Connolly station with a grand piano, much to the amusement of passers-by.
+To kick things off, the press group started in Dublin where they were greeted by pianist Kieran Quinn in Connolly station with a grand piano, much to the amusement of passers-by.
 Mom and I weren’t in Dublin at the time because we were weaving up Ireland’s coast, but you can see what happened in fellow blogger, Val Robus’ tweets below:

 One for the foodies: Sligo Food Trail

 While we didn’t experience a Food Trail in a traditional sense, we did get a fantastic overview of a variety of trails that Sligo has (the lucky ducks on the train – see above- got a fabulous welcome of food and my friend Val kindly saved some for me.
 The beetroot burgers from Beltra Country Market were amazing).

 The Sligo’s Food Trail isn’t simply a one-off, but rather a selection of experiences that you can choose to head to.
 From Farm to Fork dinners, to eating seafood by the shore and going on a craft beer tour, their tagline “the secret’s in the mix” certainly seems appropriate.